tytydraco/yessleep/out/I_found_a_woman_weeping_at_the_mouth_of_a_cave_She_asked_me_to_tell_her_what_was_inside.md

 I liked the way the tips of buildings held up the blue sky.
 The flap of trash in the breeze.
 The cherry of a discarded cigarette.
 How the gutter water whispered to the concrete.

 I didn't know it yet, but I'd never see my friends again, or they'd never see me again, it's hard to tell which.
-No one had ever heard of them wherever I was.
-Wherever I am.
+No one had ever heard of them.
+My family, my stuff — it’s all here though.
+When I left I took a train home, and it was only a few hours from that new city that’s apparently always existed.
+It’s called Los Angeles.
+There’s no trace of the forest; not in any books, not online, not on any maps.

-But as I laid there, enjoying the sounds and the sights, somewhere — not here, but somewhere — there was a sewer opening in a wall.
+Every time I think of that city, I feel that somewhere — I’m not sure where, but somewhere — there’s a sewer opening in a wall.
 It's covered in graffiti and sealed off with metal bars.
 I can feel it.

 It's dark.
 As dark as a cave.